 When it comes to getting involved in events, consultations, focus groups, volunteering opportunities and a whole host of other activities, local people have been there...done that!
-2014-2015 was a busy year and some of the highlights of how local people got involved are listed below.
+Some of the highlights of how local people got involved are listed below.

-Between April 2014 and March 2015 we undertook 38 consultations through the use of our consultation portal available on our website.
-Paper questionnaires were also available for many of these consultations by either contacting the Council or picking one up in one of our local libraries.
+Between April 2015 and March 2016 we undertook 57 consultations and received 6,435 responses through the use of our consultation portal available on our website.
+We also carried out an additional 22 new consultations around Transport which were asking residents if they objected to traffic schemes and we received 225 responses to these consultations.
+Paper questionnaires were also available for many of these consultations by either contacting the Council or picking one up in on our local libraries.

 Throughout the year we have asked local people and visitors to give us their views and tell us what is important to them for many different issues and services.
 Some examples include asking about:

 - As part of the Residents Survey we asked you how satisfied you were with your local area and what you could do to help improve your area.

 - We consulted with you on community safety in your local area and the strategic priorities for 2016/17.
 We asked you how safe you felt living in your area and about anti-social behaviour in your area.